 It is not expected that individual farm and processor visits (Objectives 1-3), feasibility study travel and other small group events (i.e. PD/collaborator meetings, workshops under 10 people) would be restricted.
 However, if this is the case, conference calls and phone video conferences (when visual appraisals are needed) will be implemented.

-This is the first year of the project, but we have had cattle producers who have started to/have expanded and improved their pastures, improved stocking rates, had more timely culling and/or improved genetics and management for more efficient calf growth.
+This project has helped begin the development of a food hub for organic-based vegetable-fruit producers with West Georgia Farmers Cooperative which has both economic and environmental impacts.
+In addition, several Black cattle producers have increased the sustainability of their farms through improved pasture/forage management, improved stocking rates, more timely culling and/or improved genetics and management for more efficient calf growth.
 These factors have been shown to increase soil carbon sequestration and/or reduce overall GHG emission from ruminant operations which contributes to current and future sustainability.
-In addition, improved production practices improves economic benefits and working together as a group to support each other provides social benefits and increased lifestyle satisfaction.
+In addition, improved production practices will improve economic benefits, and working together as a group to support each other provides social benefits and increased lifestyle satisfaction.

-Again, though it is only the first year, future work (maybe incorporated in the next two years of the project if possible, or through additional/other grants) could include providing additional education and support for climate-smart cattle production and perhaps marketing/branding beef from these animals for higher market prices and looking at climate smart vegetable/fruit production and specialized marketing?
+Future work (may be incorporated in the next year of the project if possible, or through additional/other grants) could include providing additional education and support for climate-smart cattle production and perhaps marketing/branding beef from these animals for higher market prices and looking at climate smart vegetable/fruit production and specialized marketing.